 Distributors:

-One-year licences from 399 EUR, possibility to download demo version
+One-year licenses from 530 EUR, possibility to download demo version

 ●●● other products containing PAULING FILE data